marcwiest/helixcss/README.md

 To help you find the variables you are looking for faster, variables have their own folder and files.
 Some variable groups have abstract variables.
-These abstract variables are there to shorten the setup of the element variables but are used inside some objects.
+These abstract variables are there to shorten the setup of the element variables but are also used inside some of the objects.

 #### Base

 This folder addresses mostly HTML tags, but there are also a couple of classes within it.
-Within HelixCSS classes that are named exactly like HTML tags, are behaving just like their respective HTML tag counter parts.
+Within HelixCSS, classes that are named exactly like HTML tags are behaving just like their respective HTML tag counter parts.

 #### Objects

-Objects are CSS components.
-The utilities are there to manipulate the objects and the mixin folder holds components that purely exist in SCSS.
+Objects are CSS components (e.g. buttons).
+Object utilities are there to manipulate the objects and the object mixins folder holds components that purely exist in SCSS which, at this point, aren't fully ready and must be used with caution.

 #### Library